Parameter estimation of a two-colored urn model class: Application to an ethological problem

+To date, the most commonly used behavioral state in the model is the slow selection of a branch \citedef{Deneubourg1990,Beckers1992a}.
+But at least two other states are interesting.
+The fast uniformization can describe the case where none of the branches are preferred.
+The slow uniformization could reproduce the saturation phenomenon.
+There exists a threshold concentration of pheromone upon which ants can no longer detect the pheromone concentration variations \citedef{Pasteels1987}.
+In experiments involving many ants, one can first observe the favorization of a branch.
+But when this branch is saturated (its attractiveness stops increasing), ants go more and more through the other branch, whose attractiveness still increases.
+Eventually, the two branches are uniformly chosen.

-In conclusion, we can expect that the estimation will be difficult when both parameters contribute to the same effect, e.g.~$\alpha$ large and $c$ small (fast selection of one color) or $\alpha$ small and $c$ large (no selection); and also when the parameters have competing effects: very small $c$ and $\alpha<1$, or very large $c$ and $\alpha>1$.
+\begin{remark} In the context of an estimation procedure, the similar effects of~$\alpha$ and~$c$ (favorization/selection of a branch or not) induce an identifiability issue.
+Indeed, we observe a finite number of choices and consequently we only see the short term behavior.
+We have seen that the favorization of a branch in the first passages could be due to a pair of parameter values $(\alpha,c)$ with $c$ small compared to~$1$ and~$\alpha$ close to~$1$ or to a pair $(\alpha,c)$ with $c$ close to~$1$ and $\alpha$ large compared to~$1$.
+On the other hand, if the first passages are nearly uniform on the two branches, it could be the result of $c$ close to~$1$ and $\alpha$ small, or of $c$ large and~$\alpha$ close to~$1$. \end{remark} Thus, we can expect that the estimation of the parameters will be difficult when both parameters contribute to the same effect, e.g.~$\alpha$ large and~$c$ small (fast selection of one branch) or~$\alpha$ small and~$c$ large (no selection); and also when the parameters have competing effects: very small~$c$ and~${\alpha<1}$, or very large~$c$ and~${\alpha>1}$.
+The statistical procedure that we introduce in this paper partially circumvents this difficulty, since it focuses on the transition probabilities rather than on the general shape of a curve, which is what calibration methods do.
 This will be illustrated in Section~\ref{sec:simulation}.